2024 – 2026 – Promoting Democratic Participation and Climate-Smart Agriculture in Armenia

-This 24-months project, which started on 1 February 2024, aims to promote democratic participation in agriculture in Armenia’s Kotayk and Lori provinces through empowering local small holder farmers, especially women, with innovative knowledge and skills for reducing social and economic vulnerabilities due to climate change (as a contribution to SDG targets 2.3 and 2.4).
-Through training and facilitation, it would empower women farmers to take advantage of existing opportunities to influence decision-making, obtain training in climate-smart agriculture and to boost their farms’ productivity, sustainability and revenues.
+This 24-months project, which started on 1 February 2024 and ended on 31 January 2026, aimed to promote democratic participation in agriculture in Armenia’s Kotayk and Lori provinces through empowering local small holder farmers, especially women, with innovative knowledge and skills for reducing social and economic vulnerabilities due to climate change (as a contribution to SDG targets 2.3 and 2.4).
+Through training and facilitation, it empowered women farmers to take advantage of existing opportunities to influence decision-making, obtain training in climate-smart agriculture and to boost their farms’ productivity, sustainability and revenues.

 OUTCOME ONE: Increased understanding of smallholder farmers (50% women) in Kotayk and Lori provinces on their role in decision-making on innovative climate smart agriculture